Bilalh/mplayer-last.fm-scrobbler/Readme.md

 Deamon
 ------
-* There is also a  version that works like a `deamon` in the  `Deamon` directory, has a lot more prerequisites but is more efficient and less tested.
+* There is also a  version that works like a `deamon` in the  `Deamon` directory, it has a lot more prerequisites but is more efficient and has extra features and is less tested see `Readme.md` in the `Daemon` directory for details.
 * Allows going to the previous track.
+* Allows saving volume settings.
+* Allow printing of current track info.

 Licence
 -------